MxMarz/fm-order-summary-component/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀

+## Notes About Project

+- Guaged what I know so far, learning what I need to imrpove upon
+- Worked on my HTML/CSS skills
+- Learned how to mockup specific details pertaining to a design, attempting to build the component directly to match the design given
+- Still have a lot to learn and much to improve upon

+**Marz**